Living with cats

 3

-If its bed is on a raised platform you will needed to lower it to ground level so that the animal can reach it without difficulty.
-If it struggles to even get into the structure that serves as its bed it will be best to remove the mattress and place it near the area usually used by the cat to rest comfortably.
+If its bed is on a raised platform, you will need to lower it to ground level so that the animal can reach it without difficulty.
+If it struggles to even get into the structure that serves as its bed, it will be best to remove the mattress and place it near the area usually used by the cat to rest comfortably.

 As it will also need to go to the toilet, it may be difficult for it to climb in.
 The best solution is to create a new temporary litter box at ground level (use a fruit box and remove one of the sides so it can walk in), cover it with newspaper instead of sand so the cat doesn't get all the floor dirty.
 You will have to pay close attention that the cat doesn't do its business elsewhere, though most cats are very tidy and will prefer to go in a specific place rather than its own bed or so on.